tylerneylon/small_notes/mind_model/mind_model.md

 I've avoided using the word *consciousness* in my entire description of the model --- from §2 up until now.
-I've avoided it for two reasons: First, because many people have strong feelings about this concept that can get in the way of considering a scientific data flow diagram; and, second, the word *consciousness* itself is notoriously vague.
+I've avoided it for two reasons: First, many people have strong feelings about this concept that can get in the way of considering a scientific data flow diagram; and, second, the word *consciousness* itself is notoriously vague.
 Because of that, I think the most useful way to talk about